repsac/invert_naray/README.md

-# invert_naray
+# invert_tree
-Given an N-ary group, take the values and invert them left to right.
-Since the group (graph, tree, etc) can be arbitrary, like the example below, it can be effectively represented in a flat list like a binary tree example
+Given a tree structure, take the values and invert them left to right.
+Since the group (graph, tree, etc) can be arbitrary, like the example below, it can't be effectively represented in a flat list like a binary tree example

 ```
             0